 Julia Hesse-Fong is a senior associate with Feeding Change at the Milken Institute.
 Before joining the Milken Institute, she completed her Master of Science (MS) in agriculture, food, and environment with a concentration in sustainability and strategy in food systems and business.

-Sarah Wells Kocsis is a senior director at the Milken Institute, where she oversees the Public Health programmatic portfolio, focusing on mental health, prevention, chronic disease, health equity, and infrastructure, and is responsible for day-to-day operations.
+Sarah Wells Kocsis is a senior director at the Milken Institute.
+She oversees the Public Health programmatic pillar which focuses on mental health, prevention, chronic disease, infrastructure, and health equity, and also is responsible for day-to-day operations.

 As the health system evolves to meet rising demand while grappling with workforce shortages, pharmacies are well-positioned to play a greater role in delivering high-quality, community-based care.
 Despite their accessibility and the effectiveness of highly trained pharmacists, the US health system lacks sustainable mechanisms to integrate pharmacy-based health-care services at scale.
 Realizing this potential will require modernizing reimbursement models, improving coordination across the system, and creating clearer pathways for service integration.